 Evaluate ease of use:

-Will product meet claims and be easy to use in the environment of its intended use (outdoors, in an emergency situation, etc.)
+- Will the product be easy to use in the environment of its intended use (outdoors, in an emergency situation, etc.)

 Evaluate capacity in terms of need: